Toyota Tundra: Third generation (XK70; 2021)

 The first official photo of the third-generation Tundra was revealed on June 18, 2021.
 The pickup truck was officially unveiled during Motor Bella on September 21, 2021.
 It is built on the body-on-frame GA-F platform.
 On December 3, 2021, production of the vehicle began in San Antonio, Texas.

 The third-generation Tundra is offered with two powertrain options: a 3.4-liter V35A-FTS twin-turbocharged V6 engine producing 348–389 hp and 549–650 Nm of torque, or a hybridized version of the V35A-FTS unit with an electric motor housed within the transmission (marketed as "i-Force Max"), producing a total of 437 hp and 790 Nm of torque.
 Both powertrain options are mated with a Aisin-sourced 10-speed automatic transmission.
 For the first time, no V8 engine option was offered.
 It also had an updated fully-boxed frame and rear coil or air spring suspension.
 The maximum towing capacity and the maximum payload are increased to 12,000 lb and 1940 lb respectively.

 The third-generation Tundra is available in seven trim levels, six of which are carried over from the previous generation: SR, SR5, Limited, Platinum, 1794 Edition, and TRD Pro, as well as a newly-added luxury-oriented Capstone trim.
 SR, SR5, Limited, Platinum, 1794 Edition trims are powered by the regular V35A-FTS engine, while the hybridized unit is available on the Limited and higher trims, and standard on TRD Pro and Capstone trims.
 Four-wheel drive system is also standard on TRD Pro and Capstone trims.

 The Tundra is available in two cab styles, both offering four front-hinged doors: Double Cab (SR, SR5, and Limited only) with either a 6.5 or 8 ft pickup box, and CrewMax (all trims) with either a 5.5 or 6.5 ft pickup box (the latter being newly-introduced for the Tundra).
 A 2-door regular cab model is not offered.
 A TRD Off-Road Package can be added onto all Tundra trims except SR, Platinum, TRD Pro, and Capstone.

 In 2022, for the 2023 model year, the SX package became available on the SR5 model with a 6.5 foot bed on the Double Cab and 5.5 foot foot bed on the CrewMax.

 In 2023, for the 2024 model year, a new "Terra" color became available only for the TRD Pro trim.

 In 2024, for the 2025 model year, the TRD Rally Package became available on all trim levels, and a new "Mudbath" color was available only for the TRD Pro trim.

 In 2025, for the 2026 model year, a new "Wave Maker" color became available only for the TRD Pro trim.

+In 2026, for the 2027 model year, the Tundra received a facelift.
+The Trailhunter package for SR5 trim was also introduced.